SUMMER SOMATICS SERIES

 health and self-care through our annual Summer Somatics Series

 of weekly somatic movement workshops.
-Suitable for all levels

-education with the aim to help dancers and non-dancers alike
+classes with the aim to help dancers and non-dancers alike

-discover new practices for deepening their personal movement
+discover new practices for deepening your movement

 Somatic education contributes to improved awareness and